bburns/psimPython/README.md

 - reimplement in Julia and compare speed
 - reimplement in JavaScript with visualizations and compare speed

-### Reporting
+### Report

 - write a report summarizing findings
-- explain how to hack on the app and write more experiments
+- explain how to work on the app and write more experiments

 ## Experiments